anchor/tingle/ronn/tingle-check-updates.8.md

 Execution order will correspond to the lexical sort order of script file names.
 Hook script failures are ignored.

+List packages, one per line, in `/etc/tingle/unimportant-packages` to have them ignored by check-updates.
+Each line will be interpreted as a POSIX BRE.
+Unimportant packages will not be written to standard output by check-updates.
+The list of unimportant packages is *not* a list of packages to ignore.
+Updates to unimportant packages are ignored so long as the only pending updates to the system are to unimportant packages.
+As soon as an update to a -- retrospectively named -- important package is available, all pending updates (important or otherwise) will be applied.
+This mechanism is designed to prevent unwarranted reboots for trivial package updates.

 ## RETURN VALUES

 Returns non-zero if the system has updates pending; otherwise, returns